prasannax1/starships/README.md

 ##### Description

-The Atlas-A class acts as the command module and bridge of the Atlas in regular operation but it is a heavy cruiser capable of versatile roles.
+The Atlas-A class acts as the command module and bridge of the Atlas in regular operation but also doubles up cruiser capable of versatile roles.

 The Atlas-A class midway in size between a Constitution class and an Excelsior and is generally used in most of the same capacities - as the flagship of the Atlas mini-fleet and as a space control vessel.